 2. Livewells and Baitwells

-These babies are more than just tanks full of water they're nifty containers (five gallons is standard), which can be portable or built into your boat.
+These babies are more than just tanks full of water, they're nifty containers (five gallons is standard) that can be portable or built into your boat.

 3. Fishing Rod Holders